3 ways to close the customer feedback loop to prevent churn and increase revenue

 - immediately close the loop with such customers preventing them from leaving.

-If a customer mentions themes that indicate that they aren’t valued as a customer, it’s the perfect opportunity to show to a customer that you appreciate their loyalty and offer some sort of loyalty reward.
+If a customer indicates that they aren’t valued as a customer, take the opportunity to show to a customer that you appreciate their loyalty and offer some sort of loyalty reward.

 After all, it’s only fair.

-Or, to give another example, if someone comments on how the website is very difficult to use, you could respond with an email describing new upcoming features that will address these issues.
+Or, let's use another example.
+If someone says the website is very difficult to use, respond by showing how you prioritize this feedback in product development.
+It could be an email describing new features that will address these issues.
 Don’t just show that you are listening and this feedback is valuable, but also get the customer excited about what’s next in store!

 3. Acquire new customers through advocacy